 5. Audrey Wilkinson, Pokolbin

 While I’m sure there are folks out there thinking “what are they doing taking kids to a vineyard?”, I’d like to point out that Audrey Wilkinson was only 15 when he took over running his family’s vineyard, and produced some of the finest wines in Australia.
 OK, so that may have been way back in 1866 but he was still a kid, so there.

 Rated by Gourmet Traveller Wine as one of the Top 10 Cellar Doors in Australia, Audrey Wilkinson offer a selection of different tasting experiences including a behind the scenes tour and a lovely picnic tasting and there’s a lovely oak-aged Shiraz that’s worth stopping in for alone.

 While we didn’t spot any specific kids friendly activities, the kids were more than welcome and had a ball flouncing and frolicking amongst the vines, rolling down hills and generally running amok.

 There are even a couple of gorgeous onsite cottages including the open plan Mulberry Cottage, a modern country house with four queen-sized en suite bedrooms, enormous living and dining areas, an open fireplace, a spacious kitchen, and a verandah to soak up the vineyard views.
 What could be more family friendly than that?

-Disclosure: The Eats World were guests of Oaks Cypress Lakes Resort but all opinions, wine wankering and general vineyard frivolity remains our own.
+Disclosure: The Eats World were guests of Oaks Cypress Lakes Resort as we tasted our way through the Hunter Valley’s Best Kid Friendly Wineries, but all opinions, wine wankering and general vineyard frivolity remains our own.